What are Cybersecurity Preventive Measures? 10 protection tactics 2025

 • Petya - a horrific ransomware attack took place in 2016, which encrypted entire hard disks rather than targeting certain files, proliferated through an email containing Dropbox link.

 • GoldenEye - The younger siblings of prominent Ransomware 'Wannacry' which attacked more than 2000 targets, including Russian oil refinery company and banks.
-It forced Chernobyl nuclear plant personnel to manually check the radiation level after they logged out their computer.
+It forced Chernobyl nuclear plant personnel to manually check the radiation level after they logged out of their computer.

 8. How can I recognize a Ransomware infection?